Deep Time Series Models: A Comprehensive Survey and Benchmark: Model Architectures

-Recent research by DLinear \cite{zeng2023transformers}, also referred to as LTSF-Linear, \whx{challenges} the effectiveness of \whx{complicated deep} architecture in temporal modeling.
-It argues a simple linear \whx{regression in the raw space} that achieves remarkable performance in both modeling and efficiency.
-As illustrated in Figure~\ref{fig:MLP}, prevalent MLP-based deep time series models consist of simple linear layers primarily designed for forecasting tasks.
-Also lightweight but effective, FITS \cite{xu2023fits} advocates time series analysis can be treated as interpolation exercises within the complex frequency domain and further introduces a complex-valued linear layer to learn amplitude scaling and phase shift in the frequency domain.
-Inspired by MLP-Mixer~\cite{tolstikhin2021mlp} in computer vision, several works have attempted to utilize MLPs to model both temporal and variate dependencies.
+Recent research, notably DLinear \cite{zeng2023transformers}, rethinks the effectiveness of complicated deep architectures for temporal modeling.
+It argues a simple linear regression in the raw space that achieves remarkable performance in both modeling and efficiency.
+As illustrated in Figure~\ref{fig:MLP}, many prevalent MLP-based deep time series models, primarily designed for forecasting, rely on such simple linear layers.
+Also lightweight but effective, FITS \cite{xu2023fits} advocates that time series forecasting can be treated as interpolation exercises within the complex frequency domain.
+It introduces a complex-valued linear layer to learn amplitude scaling and phase shift directly in the frequency domain.
+Inspired by MLP-Mixer~\cite{tolstikhin2021mlp} in computer vision, several works have attempted to leverage MLPs to model both temporal and variate dependencies.
 TSMixer \cite{chen2023tsmixer} contains interleaving time-mixing and feature-mixing MLPs to extract information from different perspectives.
-To better model the global dependencies in time series data, FreTS \cite{yi2024frequency} investigates the learned patterns of frequency-domain MLPs which are operated on both inter-series and intra-series scales to capture channel-wise and time-wise dependencies in multivariate data.
+To better capture global dependencies, FreTS \cite{yi2024frequency} investigates the learned patterns of frequency-domain MLPs, which operate on both inter-series and intra-series scales to capture channel-wise and time-wise dependencies in multivariate data.

-Recent works have moved beyond using simple linear layers over discrete time points.
-TimeMixer suggests that time series exhibit distinct patterns in different sampling scales and proposes an MLP-based multiscale mixing architecture.
-TiDE \cite{das2023long} incorporates exogenous variables to enhance the time series prediction.
-Based on Koopman theory and Dynamic Mode Decomposition (DMD) \cite{schmid2010dynamic}, which is a dominant approach for analyzing complicated dynamical systems, Koopa \cite{liu2023koopa} hierarchically disentangles dynamics through an end-to-end predictive training framework and \whx{can utilize real-time incoming series for online development}.
+Moving beyond simple linear layers over discrete time points, TimeMixer suggests that time series exhibit distinct patterns across different sampling scales and introduces an MLP-based multiscale mixing architecture.
+TiDE \cite{das2023long} incorporates exogenous variables to enhance time series prediction.
+Based on Koopman theory and Dynamic Mode Decomposition (DMD) \cite{schmid2010dynamic}, which is a dominant approach for analyzing complicated dynamical systems, Koopa \cite{liu2023koopa} hierarchically disentangles dynamics through an end-to-end predictive training framework and can utilize real-time incoming series for online development.